The Talyllyn Railway is taking positive steps to offset the emissions from our coal consumption.

 The Talyllyn has already invested in several sustainability projects including a 13kw solar panel installation, electric car chargers at the two main stations and the removal of single use plastics.
 The Railway recently adopted a new environmental policy which covers resource management, water, electricity and biodiversity.
 The railway appreciates how important it is to be carbon neutral and is constantly looking at ways to improve its environmental credentials.

 The initial investment is over £5,000 and we are asking passengers to offset their own journeys by donating on top of their fare, and this appeal is launched for interested parties/members to donate into.
-Any donations made will be reinvested in similar enviromental projects.
+Any donations made will be reinvested in similar enviromental projects, 2021 produced £1200 which we fed back into our offset scheme.